-Figure 9: Temperature Cycle of a Fuse During Recloser Operation
+Figure 9: Temperature Cycle of a Fuse During Recloser Operation temperature was reached but continued to be a resistance of constant value.

-- Curve A Basic fuse heating curve: $T = T_t$ (i-e $^t/\theta$) Curve B Basic fuse cooling curve: $T = T_t$ x e $^t/\theta$ Curve C Temperature rise curve of fuse subjected to recloser cycle. - M Melting time of fuse at a given fault current.
-N Total clearing time of fuse at same fault current.
-T_m, T_n Levels of melting temperature of fastest and of slowest fuse. - T_s Safe temperature level, considering service variables.
-T_t Hypothetical steady state temperature level (100%)
+Curve A - Basic fuse heating curve: $T = T_r$ (I-e t/θ) Curve B - Basic fuse cooling curve: $T = T_r x e t/\theta$ Curve C - Temperature rise curve of fuse subjected to recloser cycle.

-attained if the fuse element did not open when melting
+- M Melting time of fuse at a given fault current. - N Total clearing time of fuse at same fault current.
+T_m,T_n - Levels of melting temperature of fastest and of slowest fuse. - T_s Safe temperature level, considering service variables.
+T_t - Hypothetical steady state temperature level (100%) attained if the fuse element did not open when melting

-- temperature was reached but continued to be a resist- - ance of constant value. - 1 The absolute temperature at which the elements of the fastest and of the slowest fuse melt is the same since both fuses are made of the same material.
-However, T_n and T_m are different are different if measured by the final temperature level T_t reached at a given current.
+1 The absolute temperature at which the elements of the fastest and of the slowest fuse melt is the same since both fuses are made of the same material.
+However, T_n and T_m are different are different if measured by the final temperature level T_i reached at a given current.